gulyslae/gulyslae.github.io/_posts/2019-08-04-SLAE32-reverse_tcp.md

     ; high level flow:
     ; socket -> connect -> dup fd -> spawn /bin//sh
     ;
-    ; i'll use different function name to keep it more readable. mostly, function are never called and are used just as "anchor for the human eyes"
+    ; i'll use different function name to keep it more readable. mostly, function are ; never called and are used just as "anchor for the human eyes"

     global _start

     section .text

-    ; dummy function used to break easily on gdb while debugging, just rets without touching anything ; i used to place a call trap and recompile, while having a "b trap" on ~/.gdbinit
+    ; dummy function used to break easily on gdb while debugging, just rets without ; touching anything.
+    ; i used to place a call trap and recompile, while having a "b trap" on ~/.gdbinit
     trap:
     ret